andre-sa/logitech-macros/README.md

 # 💻 Logitech G HUB - Scripts

 This scripts are made for Logitech G HUB.
-Probably it will work on all mouses but you must adjust the sensitivity.
-All code lines are commented so it is easy to make changes by your own.
+Probably it will work on all mouses but you must adjust your in-game sensitivity.

-## ⚠️ Important
+## ⚠️ Disclaimer

 The use of scripts is illegal for most games.
 Use at your own risk.